TopGuru777/escrow-platform/README.md

-This is the multichain escorw system.
+This is the multichain escrow system.

 ERC-792: Arbitration Standard proposes a standard for arbitration on Ethereum.
 The standard has two types of smart contracts: Arbitrable and Arbitrator.